Charles Cooper (judge)

 Sir Charles Cooper (1795 – 24 May 1887) was the first Chief Justice of South Australia and for two years a politician in the colony of South Australia.

 Early life and education

 Charles Cooper was born in 1795 Henley-on-Thames, the third son of Thomas Cooper, under-sheriff of Oxfordshire.

 He entered the Inner Temple in 1822 and was called to the bar in February 1827.

 Career

-Cooper practised on the Oxford circuit until 1838, and was then appointed judge at Adelaide, in the colony of South Australia.
-He and his sister Sarah Ann Cooper landed there in March 1839 in the Katherine Stewart Forbes.
+He and his sister Sarah Ann Cooper traveled to the colony of South Australia onboard the Katherine Stewart Forbes, arriving in Adelaide in March 1839.

-He was for many years the sole judge, then senior judge, of the Supreme Court of South Australia.
-In June 1856 he was appointed the first South Australian chief justice.

 In September 1860 was sworn in as a member of the Executive Council of South Australia, which was part of the government in the now self-governing colony.

-Cooper was regarded as a capable judge who earned the esteem of the colonists.
-He held courts at first in his own house, which had the advantage that he was constantly on the premises.
-He framed the first insolvency legislation of the colony.

-Later life and death

-Cooper retired from the bench in November 1861 and from the Executive Council in August 1862 owing to ill-health, and was given a pension of £1000 a year.
-He returned to England in 1862, resided at Bath, Somerset, and improving much in his health lived to be 92 years of age.

-He died in London on 24 May 1887.